Indonesian [Bahasa Indonesia]

 - Indonesian Internet Sites

 National Library of Australia.
-Links grouped in directories such as Arts & Culture, Education, Government, regional areas, law, more.
-While not on language they help in establishing an understanding of the country and its culture.
+Links for Arts & Culture, Education, Government, regional areas, law, more.
+While not language, they establish an understanding of the country and its culture.

 Podcasts, Blogs, Videos

-Get the Podcast or download various components including the Language Guide Script.
+Get the Podcast or download the new app.

 - Learning Indonesian

 ‘Your fun and easy way to learn the Indonesian language at your own pace’.
-Both Free and Fee-based material.
+Free and fee-based material.
+Be sure to choose the one you want.